zackse/linux/Documentation/media/kapi/cec-core.rst

 	$ cat error-inj >einj.txt
 	$ cat einj.txt >error-inj

-The first callback is called when this file is read and it should show the the current error injection state:
+The first callback is called when this file is read and it should show the current error injection state:

 .. c:function::